Multiple patterning: 7nm and 5nm FinFETs

 Self-aligned quadruple patterning (SAQP) is already the established process to be used for patterning fins for 7 nm and 5 nm FinFETs.
 With SAQP, each patterning step gives a critical dimension uniformity (CDU) value in the sub-nanometer range (3 sigma).
 Among the logic/foundry manufacturers, only Intel is applying SAQP to the metal layers, as of 2017.

-Aggressive multipatterning with DUV only may be applied to 5nm.
+Aggressive multipatterning with DUV only may be applied to 5 nm.

-In 2023, SiCarrier patented a method of achieving 5nm design rules without EUV, effectively achieving the same result as with SAQP.
+In 2023, SiCarrier patented a method of achieving 5 nm design rules without EUV, effectively achieving the same result as with SAQP.

 3nm node

-Aggressive multipatterning with DUV may be applied to even 3nm.
+Aggressive multipatterning with DUV may be applied to even 3 nm.
 Due to the increased expense of EUV multipatterning, DUV multipatterning does not have a cost disadvantage anymore.
 Aggressive mask reduction can essentially eliminate the mask number difference between DUV and EUV for BEOL patterning.

 2nm node

-For 2nm and beyond, when contacted gate pitch reaches 40 nm and track pitch reaches 20 nm, even EUV will be expected to require substantial multipatterning, with minimal differences in mask count from DUV.
+For 2 nm and beyond, when contacted gate pitch reaches 40 nm and track pitch reaches 20 nm, even EUV will be expected to require substantial multipatterning, with minimal differences in mask count from DUV.